gfx-rs/rspirv/rspirv/README.md

 * A [data representation][doc-dr] of SPIR-V modules and its loader and builder
 * A structured representation of SPIR-V modules (under developing)
 * SPIR-V [binary][doc-binary] module decoding and parsing functionalities
+* A [lifting infrastructure][doc-lift] for converting data representation into structured representation.

 This crate defines a common SPIR-V [data representation][doc-dr] (DR) as the medium for various purposes.
 It also provides a [builder][doc-builder] to